qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 The service will download the specified snapshot of the collection and recover shards with data from it.

 Once all shards of the collection are recovered, the collection will become operational again.

+### Temporary node failure

+If properly configured, running Qdrant in distributed mode can make your cluster resistent to outages when one node is down temporarily.

+Here is how differently-configured Qdrant clusters respond to one node going down temporarily:

+* 1-node clusters: All operations will time out or fail for a few second to a few minutes, depending on how long it takes to restart and load data from disk.
+* 2-node clusters where shards ARE NOT replicated: All operations will time out or fail for a few second to a few minutes, depending on how long it takes to restart and load data from disk.
+* 2-node clusters where all shards ARE replicated to both nodes: All requests except for operations on collections will continue to work during the outage.
+* 3+-node clusters where all shards are replicated to at least 2 nodes: All requests will continue to work during the outage.

 ## Consistency guarantees